“How long have I been in here…? Half a day?”

 “T-thank you.
-I’ll never forgot the kindness you’ve shown me.”
+I’ll never forget the kindness you’ve shown me.”

-Now bearing a soft, grateful smile, Brennan nodded to the hellhound before turning tail and fleeing in the other direction.
+Now bearing a soft, grateful smile in return, Brennan nodded to the hellhound before turning tail and fleeing in the other direction.

 Left standing there with a stupid grin on her face, Val’s eyes snapped open as she realized Aaron was still in peril.

 But the battle was already coming to a close.

 Aaron clutched his last throwing knife, holding it behind his head.
 Nasty bruises and deep cuts covered him.
 It was unlikely he’d be able to dodge the next blow.

 “AARON!
 You can do it!
 Focus!”
 Valerie cried, dropping to all fours and bounding forward, unsure if she’d be able to close the distance in time.

 She might not have made it, but her words had hit their mark.